 Despite causing an average of 70 deaths and 350,000 serious injuries every year in the UK, many people underestimate the risks associated with electricity.

-Millions of Brits continue to expose themselves and their loved ones to potentially lethal electrical faults due to a lack of knowledge around the issue.
+Millions of people continue to expose themselves and their loved ones to potentially lethal electrical faults due to a lack of knowledge around the issue.

 Overloaded extension leads are a common sight within many homes and offices.
 However, overburdening an extension lead or adapter can result in an electric fire and anyone using one should be wary of the amount of amps it can safely supply.
 Be wary of assuming a certain appliance doesn’t use much energy.
-A kettle, for example, will typically use more energy whilst in use than a washing machine!
 The ESC has created an easy to use website, designed to let you know if you are overloading a socket.

 The ESC advises against storing combustible products in the vicinity of electrical intake equipment.
 This is particularly relevant for those whose electrical intake equipment in located in a cupboard used to store potentially flammable items such as clothes and cleaning products.

 A number of items purchased outside of, or imported into, the UK, do not meet national safety standards.
 These are liable to experience faults and consequently cause electric shocks and even set off fires.
 You should also avoid buying counterfeit electrical goods.
 These often turn out to be faulty and are the leading cause of serious electrical shocks and result in thousands of fires in the UK every year.